 Creative Commons Attribution-ShareAlike 4.0 International Public License and its predecessor versions

 The GNU Free Documentation License version 2.1 and its predecessor versions

-Fedora may designate a license as allowed for content if it meets the criteria for allowed licenses with the following exceptions:
+Fedora will designate a license as allowed for content (allowed-content) if it meets the criteria for allowed licenses with the following exceptions:

 The license may restrict or prohibit modification

 The license may say that it does not cover patents or grant any patent licenses